 However, the Missouri Legislature provided a challenge to Missouri during the 2018 legislative session when they passed Senate Bill 881.
 The Bill was signed into law by the Governor on June 1, 2018 and went into effect on August 28, 2018.
 The Bill modified Section 304.232 RSMo to ensure the safe conducting of commercial motor vehicle roadside inspections.
 The provision stated that "no safety inspection shall be performed on the shoulder of any highway with a posted speed limit in excess of forty miles per hour, except that safety inspections may be permitted on the shoulder at any entrance or exit of such highway where there is adequate space on the shoulder to safely perform such inspection."

 Despite the change in law, Missouri has continued implementing a strong roadside inspection program.
 CMVs are stopped and then directed to safe locations within the provisions of the law.

-The Missouri Department of Transportation - Motor Carrier Services (MCS) Division conducts Level V vehicle inspections at both motor carrier terminals and destinations.
+Updated 6/27/24 - The Missouri Department of Transportation - Motor Carrier Services (MCS) Division conducts Level V vehicle inspections at both motor carrier terminals and destinations.
 In accordance with FMCSA E-FOTM recommendations, MCS conducts inspections in conjunction with compliance investigations if not enough qualifying inspections have been conducted roadside within the previous 365 days and the investigation is comprehensive or onsite focused in maintenance.
-MCS also conducts motorcoach and bus inspection strike forces at a fixed site in Branson, MO normally the first two weeks in November each year.
+MCS also conducts a motorcoach and bus inspection strike force at a fixed site in Branson, MO normally within the first two weeks in November each year.
 (Branson is a big destination city prior to Christmas.)
 Each motorcoach or bus that enters the city of Branson (and can be located) is requested to appear at the fixed site for an inspection once passengers have unloaded.
-In addition, MCS conducts inspections on the small passenger shuttle buses at each parking spot at the St. Louis airport normally in the Spring and the Fall each year.
-Each bus that is in service is inspected during this strike force.

-Updated 6/6/23: The Missouri State Highway Patrol (MSHP), Commercial Vehicle Enforcement Division (CVED)'s Commercial Vehicle Officers (CVOs) conduct roadside inspections throughout the State.
+FY 2024 Update - The Missouri State Highway Patrol (MSHP), Commercial Vehicle Enforcement Division (CVED)'s Commercial Vehicle Officers (CVOs) conduct roadside inspections throughout the State.
 It is the practice of the MSHP that an inspection will be conducted on every stopped CMV.
 The CVOs also conduct inspections at the fixed scale facilities throughout the State.
 Missouri currently has 16 fixed scale facilities located across the State.
-Additionally, the CVOs, along with the Commercial Vehicle Enforcement Troopers (CVETs), will conduct saturations in high crash counties and cities and along high crash corridors.
+Additionally, the CVOs, along with the Commercial Vehicle Enforcement Troopers (CVETs), will conduct approximately 20 saturations in high crash counties and cities and along high crash corridors.
 The saturations will be 1 day in length with 5 - 10 CVOs and/or CVETs working.
 During these saturations, the CVOs and CVETs will focus on traffic enforcement, as well as Level I, II, and III inspections.
 The CVOs and CVETs also conduct motorcoach and bus inspections at Six Flags in Eureka, MO normally in April and/or May each year.
 (Six Flags is a popular destination for end-of-school year field trips for young students.)
 Most motorcoaches and buses that enter the park are requested to pull around to the fixed site for an inspection once the students have unloaded.

-The Kansas City Police Department (KCPD) conducts roadside inspections in its respective jurisdiction and assists the MSHP with inspections as requested.
+The Kansas City Police Department (KCPD) conducts roadside inspections in its respective jurisdiction and assists the MSHP, MCS, and FMCSA with inspections as requested.
 The inspections are conducted during normal work hours, as well as during overtime enforcement projects.
 Inspections are conducted throughout the city, but officers do focus on high crash corridors to serve as a clear deterrent to drivers.
 It is the practice of KCPD that an inspection will be conducted on every stopped CMV, unless the CMV is stopped during a special enforcement project and an inspection is waived.